What Is Overlanding?

 Overlanding is the term given to self-reliant adventure traveling.
 This is done in remote destinations.
 The actual journey is the goal or purpose of the entire experience.
 Often, the adventure is done via bicycle, it may also be done in vehicles, however, it's important to keep in mind that the entire adventure is camping.
 It may last for several weeks to several years depending on the specific journey and friends or family are often along for the trip.

-Keep in mind that the overland travel isn't the same as simply going out and four wheeling, it is much more than that.
+Keep in mind that overland travel isn't the same as simply going out and four-wheeling, it is much more than that.
 It's a trip with the purpose of the travel to include a remote location and a different culture.
 It may be an exploration or simply something that is done to prove to oneself that it can be done.
 It's more than an overnight hike, it's typically at least one or two weeks yet often as many as several years.

 The main purpose is to have an exploration and adventure while traveling to a specific (or non-specific) destination.